holgerbrandl/holgerbrandl.github.io/_posts/2017-05-08-kscript_as_awk_substitute.md

 The resulting script will [be processed](https://github.com/holgerbrandl/kscript#inlined-usage) like any other by `kscript`.

-In the example above several other elements of the [`kscript` support library](https://github.com/holgerbrandl/kscript-support-api):
+In the example above several other elements of the [`kscript` support library](https://github.com/holgerbrandl/kscript-support-api) are used:

-* [`split()`](https://github.com/holgerbrandl/kscript-support-api/blob/1ecbdeecaa68d57a8b2365a42995d7ce3bee28a0/src/main/kotlin/kscript/text/Tables.kt#L37-L37) - splits the lines of an input stream into [Row](https://github.com/holgerbrandl/kscript-support-api/blob/1ecbdeecaa68d57a8b2365a42995d7ce3bee28a0/src/main/kotlin/kscript/text/Tables.kt#L26)s.
+* [`split()`](https://github.com/holgerbrandl/kscript-support-api/blob/1ecbdeecaa68d57a8b2365a42995d7ce3bee28a0/src/main/kotlin/kscript/text/Tables.kt#L37-L37) - Splits the lines of an input stream into [Row](https://github.com/holgerbrandl/kscript-support-api/blob/1ecbdeecaa68d57a8b2365a42995d7ce3bee28a0/src/main/kotlin/kscript/text/Tables.kt#L26)s.
 The latter are just a [typealias](https://kotlinlang.org/docs/reference/type-aliases.html) for `List<String>`
-* [`select()`](https://github.com/holgerbrandl/kscript-support-api/blob/1ecbdeecaa68d57a8b2365a42995d7ce3bee28a0/src/main/kotlin/kscript/text/Tables.kt#L109) - which allows to perform positive and negative selections.
-Both range and index syntax and combinations of both are supported.
+* [`select()`](https://github.com/holgerbrandl/kscript-support-api/blob/1ecbdeecaa68d57a8b2365a42995d7ce3bee28a0/src/main/kotlin/kscript/text/Tables.kt#L109) - Allows to perform positive and negative column selection.
+Range and index syntax, and combinations of both are supported.
 * [`print()`](https://github.com/holgerbrandl/kscript-support-api/blob/1ecbdeecaa68d57a8b2365a42995d7ce3bee28a0/src/main/kotlin/kscript/text/Tables.kt#L64) - Joins rows and prints them to `stdout`

-Separators characters can be optionally provided and default (using kotlin [default parameters](https://kotlinlang.org/docs/reference/functions.html#default-arguments)) to tab-delimiters.
+Separator characters can be optionally provided and default (using kotlin [default parameters](https://kotlinlang.org/docs/reference/functions.html#default-arguments)) to tab-delimiter.

 ## Examples